Owl Pest Control

 Some of our processing is necessary for compliance with a legal obligation.
 We may also process data if it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
 We will also process your data in order to assist you in fulfilling your role in the council including administrative support or if processing is necessary for compliance with a legal obligation.

 10) Sharing your personal data

 Your personal data will only be shared with third parties including other data controllers where it is necessary for the performance of the data controllers’ tasks or where you first give us your prior consent.
 It is likely that we will need to share your data with:

 - Our agents, suppliers and contractors.
 For example, we may ask a commercial provider to manage our HR/ payroll functions , or to maintain our database software;

 - Other data controllers, such as local authorities, public authorities, central government and agencies such as Revenue

 - Staff pension providers

 - Trade unions or employee representatives

 11) How long do we keep your personal data?

 We will keep some records permanently if we are legally required to do so.
 We may keep some other records for an extended period of time.
-For example, it is currently best practice to keep financial records for a minimum period of 6 years to support Revenue audits or provide tax information.
+For example, it is currently the best practice to keep financial records for a minimum period of 6 years to support Revenue audits or provide tax information.
 We may have legal obligations to retain some data in connection with our statutory obligations or to defend or pursue claims.
-In some cases the law imposes a time limit for such claims (for example 10 years from date of an accident – The Safety health and Welfare at Work (General Applications Regulation 1993, section 60)).
+In some cases, the law imposes a time limit for such claims (for example 10 years from the date of an accident – The Safety Health and Welfare at Work (General Applications Regulation 1993, section 60)).
 We will retain some personal data for this purpose as long as we believe it is necessary to be able to defend or pursue a claim.
 In general, we will endeavour to keep data only for as long as we need it.
 This means that we will delete it when it is no longer needed.